GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/advanced_stencil_features.md

 set to line up with the specified global precision.
 It is possible; however, to overwrite this and cast explicitly to a 32 or 64 bit version with `i32()`/`i64()`/`f32()`/`f64()`

-It is also possible to initate a temporary field with a specific type.
+It is also possible to initiate a temporary field with a specific type.
 The correct nomenclature is:
 `field: type = 0` where `type` can be any of `i32`/`i64`/`f32`/`f64`

 ## Current Index Information

-NDSL stores informaiton about the current K level in a variable called `THIS_K` as type `Int`.
+NDSL stores information about the current K level in a variable called `THIS_K` as type `Int`.
 This must be imported from `gt4py.cartesian.gtscript` prior to being used.

 ## Absolute K Indexing

 NDSL does have a method for absolute indexing within a stencil, but it should be used with caution.
-This can only be used at read (similar to offsets), and should only be used when absolutly necessary (i.e. do not rely on this when relative offsetting is sufficient).
+This can only be used at read (similar to offsets), and should only be used when absolutely necessary (i.e. do not rely on this when relative offsetting is sufficient).

-The proper nomenclature is `field.at(K=level)` where level is a `Int` type number, variable, or expression which cooresponds to a level present in the accessed field.
+The proper nomenclature is `field.at(K=level)` where level is a `Int` type number, variable, or expression which corresponds to a level present in the accessed field.

 NOTE: add information about four dimensional fields once we have updated that